wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 **Captcha Sportica**
  - A winning captcha that requires the user to enter the name of the sport practiced by the individual shown in the captcha.

+**Captcha Directa**
+ - The debut of a unique captcha genre that requires the user to enter the name of the film director responsible for the film shown in the captcha.

+**Captcha Fashionica**
+ - A stylish captcha that requires the user to enter the name of the fashion term or item depicted in the captcha.

+**Captcha Economica**
+ - A foreign exchange captcha that requires the user to name the country associated with the currency shown in the captcha.

+**Captcha Gastronomica**
+ - A delectable captcha that requires the user to name the country of origin of the food item shown in the captcha.